axiom-crypto/worldcoin-aggregation/README.md

 ### Repository Overview

-- `circuit/`: Circuits and prover backend for standalone batch WorldID aggregation.
+- `circuit/`: Circuits and prover backend for standalone batch World ID aggregation.
-  - `README.md`: Documentation for the standalone WorldID aggregation circuits for WLD grants can be found in their own README.
+  - `README.md`: Documentation for the standalone World ID aggregation circuits for WLD grants can be found in their own README.
 - `src/`
   - `WorldcoinAggregationV1.sol`: The smart contract for the `WorldcoinAggregationV1` version.
   - `WorldcoinAggregationV2.sol`: The smart contract for the `WorldcoinAggregationV2` version.